Shareholder Capitalism vs Stakeholder Capitalism…what’s all the fuss?

 Free Market Capitalism, as we have practiced it for at least the last half century–recently labeled ‘Shareholder Capitalism’–is premised on the presumption, promotion, and purity of personal greed and the parochial pursuit of proprietary power.

-The social systems and societal structures that have evolved over the course of human history, however, have been intended and designed explicitly to preserve and protect the broader best interests of the group at large–the tribe; the community; the country–and all its constituent members.
+The social systems and societal structures that have evolved over the course of human history, however, have been created, designed and intended explicitly to preserve and protect the broader best interests of the group at large–the family; the tribe; the community; the country–and all its constituent members.